facebookresearch/LASER/laser_encoders/README.md

 ### Acknowledgments

 This package is based on the [LASER](https://github.com/facebookresearch/LASER) project by Facebook AI Research.

+Special thanks to [heffernankevin](https://github.com/heffernankevin) and [avidale](https://github.com/avidale/), the maintainers of the LASER project for their valuable contributions and guidance.